List of Wild Cards characters: Brain Trust

 The climate of the United States was growing harsher, and the Four Aces were called before the HUAC committee, who demanded to know the names of any Aces they had dealt with.
 When Golden Boy let slip that Brain Trust had also absorbed a copy of Tachyon's memories, which meant she knew all the Wild Carders Tachyon had treated, the Committee eagerly called her to the stand and began to browbeat and interrogate her.
 The fragile union of minds inside her made it difficult to resist, and she began to break down and name names.
 Tachyon, aghast, tried to telepathically force her silence, but only succeeded in shattering her remaining mental defenses, causing her to suffer a complete mental breakdown.
 Tachyon was deported, and Blythe was placed in a mental institution, where she eventually died of neglect.

 After his pardon and return to America in the 1960s, Tachyon founded the Blythe van Renssaeler Memorial Hospital in the heart of New York's Jokertown, in honor of Brain Trust.
 More commonly known as the Jokertown Clinic, it has treated (if not necessarily cured) thousands of victims of the Wild Card virus.
 Fleur van Renssaeler, Blythe's daughter by her estranged husband, grew up to hate both the Wild Card virus and its creator, Dr. Tachyon.
-A supporter of anti-Wild-Card preacher Leo Barnett's bid for the presidency, Fleur once tried to seduce Tachyon in order to get information from him.
+A supporter of anti-Wild-Card preacher Leo Barnett's bid for the presidency, Fleur once seduced Tachyon in order to get information from him.
 During the brief encounter, Tachyon imagined himself with Blythe, while Fleur overcame her hatred of Tachyon by fantasizing about Leo Barnett.
 Blythe's granddaughter Dr. Clara van Renssaeler now works at the clinic.